For LOST IN LOS ALAMOS Beta Readers Only - Please Do Not Share.

 “Same old, same old,” Todd replied, looking around again at the people in the cafe.
 He stopped on Scott again and nodded briefly.
 Scott nodded hello back but was in no way going to get up and go over to find out if that lunk was the same guy he was supposed to work with on the house.
 Besides, when the guy-who-might-be-Todd had turned further toward him, it was obvious he had been in a fight of some kind.
 Scott looked back down at the coffee he had been nursing and thought about how seeing the “contractor” who he was to rely on might change things.
 He ran over his newly recommitted stance.
 He decided to allow himself to be resigned to the fact that it was going to be a constant battle to stay in the game until the end on this one.

-This Todd guy’s ass spilled all around the red padded stool so that you couldn’t even see the stool, and his gathered jacket was hiked up above his belt line, exposing his pink Plumber’s Part, disgusting Scott.
+This Todd guy’s ass spilled all around the red padded stool top so that you couldn’t even see it, and his gathered jacket was hiked up above his belt line, exposing his pink Plumber’s Part, disgusting Scott.
 And others, Scott was sure.
 At least Asian Lady, who seemed to run the place, didn’t have to look at it.
 Soon, Asian Lady brought out a huge platter of what looked like enchiladas but was different, somehow.

 “Six-hun-ned, fitty Baht!” she told the Todd guy.
 Scott couldn’t figure out what that meant, but the Todd guy pulled out some cash and handed it to her cashier, a young local boy, as Asian Lady turned back into the kitchen.